Mohamed Badr Hassan

-Mohamed Badr Hassan (محمد بدر حسن; born 25 November 1989) is an Egyptian-born footballer who plays as a midfielder for Europa and the Gibraltar national team.
+Mohamed Badr Hassan (محمد بدر حسن; born 25 November 1989) is an Egyptian-born footballer who plays as a midfielder for Glacis United and the Gibraltar national team.

 Career

 Badr Hassan made his international debut for Gibraltar on 10 October 2019 in a friendly match against Kosovo, which finished as a 0–1 away loss.

 On 20 August 2021, Badr Hassan joined Mons Calpe on loan for the first half of the 2021–22 season.

 Personal life

 Badr Hassan was born in the Cairo district of Maadi.
 He became a British Overseas Territories citizen in late 2019, after 5 years living in Gibraltar and playing for Lynx.